-- From the left navigation menu, select Accounting and then Chart of Accounts.
+- From the left navigation menu, select Accounting, and then Chart of Accounts.
 At the top of the page, select Liabilities and Credit Cards.

 - You have the option to create either a single Customer Pre-payments and Customer Credits account, where you'll then attach a customer to each pre-payment transaction, or to create a Customer Pre-payments and Customer Credits account for each customer if you find this method easier for tracking.

 - When you'd like to record a pre-payment against an invoice, head to your Invoices page and select Record a payment next to your customer's invoice.
 For the Payment method, choose Other, and for the Payment account, choose the account you created in the second step.
 This method allows you to reduce the pre-payment account as you clear your receivables.

 For credit memos (like deposit payments) you'll need to create a journal transaction on your Transactions page.
 Debit the income account where the sale was posted, and credit your Credit Memo account.

 Customers can choose to pay only part of the total invoice amount.
 You can include payment terms in the Notes field when you create an invoice, indicating to your customer that they should pay a certain amount by a particular date, and the remainder by the due date.

 If an invoice is not paid in full by the due date, its status will change from Partial to Overdue.

 If you are accepting multiple payments or installments for your invoices, you may want to create a recurring invoice instead.
 Let’s take a look at some examples:

 If your terms require that your customer pay 50% of the amount owing upfront, and the remainder after completion

 - Click on Sales > Recurring Invoices and click on Create a Recurring Invoice.